VBA360 is a fast and simple way to access a number of VBA services online, including:

 Please note: When there is a Planning Permit containing siting requirements, complaints should be directed to the Planning Department of the relevant Council.

-A registered building practitioner must perform his or her work as a building practitioner in a competent manner and to a professional standard, in line with the regulatory requirements of the Building Act 1993 & Building Regulations 2006.
+A registered building practitioner must perform his or her work as a building practitioner in a competent manner and to a professional standard, in line with the regulatory requirements of the Building Act 1993 and the Building Regulations 2018.

 Where your concerns relate to the conduct of a practitioner, the VBA can: